MitchellShibilski-Unkel/OregonEncryption/README.md

 # OregonEncryption
 New open-source encryption!

-- Using a two-layer encryption format; custom encoding -> base64
+- Using a three-layer encryption format; custom encoding -> reverse encoding -> base64
 - Built-in write to file option
+- Has both an encoder and decoder